awsdocs/amazon-kendra-developer-guide/doc_source/API_ExperiencesSummary.md

 ## Contents<a name="API_ExperiencesSummary_Contents"></a>

  ** CreatedAt **   <a name="Kendra-Type-ExperiencesSummary-CreatedAt"></a>
-The date\-time your Amazon Kendra experience was created\.
+The Unix timestamp when your Amazon Kendra experience was created\.
 Type: Timestamp
 Required: No